Alzheimer's disease: Neuropathology

 Aβ plaques are dense, mostly insoluble deposits of amyloid beta peptide and cellular material outside and around neurons.
 Neurofibrillary tangles are aggregates of the microtubule-associated protein tau which has become hyperphosphorylated and accumulates inside neurons.
 Although many older individuals develop some plaques and tangles as a consequence of aging, the brains of people with Alzheimer's disease have a greater number of them in specific brain regions.

 The two defining proteopathies of Alzheimer's disease: Aβ plaques (brown) and neurofibrillary (tau) tangles (black).
 Abnormal, hyperphosphorylated tau occurs in neuronal cell bodies, in fine neuronal processes throughout the neuropil, and in swollen neurites within the plaques.
 Dual immunohistochemical stain using antibodies to Aβ and tau proteins.
 Scale bar = 50 microns (0.05 mm).

-In addition to plaques and tangles, other neuropathological changes contribute to the clinicopathologic features of advanced Alzheimer's disease.
+In addition to plaques and tangles, other neuropathological changes contribute to the clinicopathological features of advanced Alzheimer's disease.
 These include cerebral Aβ-amyloid angiopathy (CAA), inflammation, and the loss of neurons and synapses.
 The disappearance of neurons and their synapses is a particularly prominent correlate of dementia, although not all cells are affected equally.
-Selective vulnerability - that is, why certain neurons and synapses are affected and others spared - is an important unanswered question.
+Selective vulnerability - that is, why certain neurons and synapses are affected, and others spared - is an important unanswered question.

 In more than half of the cases examined neuropathologically, and especially in very old people, the pathology of Alzheimer's disease is accompanied by lesions that are characteristic of other brain disorders.
 The most common of these comorbid conditions are vascular disease, Lewy body disease, and TDP-43 proteinopathy.
 This mixed pathology can complicate both diagnosis and the evaluation of clinical trials, which often target only one of several potential contributors to dementia.